Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Our Hoare-style Logic and its Semantics

-Here we present the internal syntax of our type system and several semantic interpretations.
-We will extend this to more general types in \S{\ref{sec:additive-types}} below.
-Our atomic types are denoted $\X, \Y, \Z$.
-We denote basic operators (or \emph{gates}) by $H$, $S$, $CNOT$ and later $T$.
+Here we present the internal syntax of our predicates and several semantic interpretations.
+We will extend this to more general predicates in \S{\ref{sec:additive-types}} below.
+Our atomic predicates correspond to the Pauli matrices and are denoted $\X, \Y, \Z$.
+We denote basic operators (or \emph{gates}) by $H$, $S$, $\mathit{CNOT}$ and later $T$.